Mildsauce9/qub3rt/README.md

 qub3rt is TensorFlow model that can solve Rubik's cube.
 It can be used either standalone to solve virtual cube or real cube when connected to Lego EV3 MindCub3r robot.
-Timelapse video of the robot in action at https://youtu.be/Xj4HfMxx3QM
+Timelapse video of the robot in action at https://youtu.be/Xj4HfMxx3QM.

 TL;DR
 =====

 Just try running model.py and go from there.
-If you are messing with this then chances are you have most if not all of dependencies already in place.
+On executing the file in the first attempt, the model will train on the dataset.
+On completion of the training and validation, the script will make use of a webcam to detect the faces of the cube which will be converted into a format that the model takes in.
+Users can calibrate the cube colors according to the colors present on their cube.
+The model then takes in the cube configuration and then outputs moves which culminate upon reaching the final state.
+Then a Tkinter window will pop up containing the current cube configuration, which upon clicking a button will change according to the moves given by the model.

 Standalone use
 ==============